camendoza94/nodeExpressFlickr/README.md

 node server
 ```
 And open [http://localhost:9000](http://localhost:9000)

+You can now use the search bar to view images from flickr as a rainbow.

 [http://localhost:9000/flickr/query](http://localhost:9000/flickr/query) points to an endpoint that will return a JSON object with the Flickr results.
 For more information on the Flickr API check:
 * The [Flickr API documentation](https://www.flickr.com/services/api/)